Account-based endpoints - Amazon SDKs and Tools

 Account-based endpoints

-Account-based endpoints help ensure high performance and scalability by using your Amazon Web Services account ID to streamline the routing of Amazon Web Services service requests for services that support this feature.
-When you use an Amazon SDK, credential provider, and service that support account-based endpoints, the SDK will automatically construct and use an account-based endpoint rather than a regional endpoint.
-Account-based endpoints take the form of https://<account-id>.ddb.<region>.amazonaws.com, where <account-id> is replaced with your Amazon Web Services account ID and <region> is replaced with your Amazon Web Services Region
+Account-based endpoints help ensure high performance and scalability by using your Amazon Web Services account ID to route requests for services that support this feature.
+When you use an Amazon SDK and service that support account-based endpoints, the SDK client constructs and uses an account-based endpoint rather than a regional endpoint.
+If the account ID isn't visible to the SDK client, the client will use the regional endpoint.
+Account-based endpoints take the form of https://<account-id>.ddb.<region>.amazonaws.com, where <account-id> and <region> are your Amazon Web Services account ID and Amazon Web Services Region.

 Configure this functionality by using the following: